 11be editor please make the following changes in P.L.
 800.1 (36.3.12.8.6 Encoding and modulation).

-Pre-FEC Padding bits are appended immediately after the tail bits corresponding to the final user encoding block in each EHT-SIG content channel to round up to the next multiple of number of data bits per EHT-SIG OFDM symbol.
+Pre-FEC padding bits are appended immediately after the tail bits corresponding to the final user encoding block in each EHT-SIG content channel to round up to the next multiple of number of data bits per EHT-SIG OFDM symbol.

 The padding bits may be set to any value.
 Further Pre-FEC padding bits are appended to each EHT-SIG content channel so that the number of OFDM symbols after encoding and modulation in different 20 MHz subchannels is the same and equal to the number of EHT-SIG symbols signaled in the Number Of EHT-SIG Symbol subfield in U-SIG field.
 For the common encoding block and each user encoding block, the information bits, tail bits and padding bits (if present) are BCC encoded at rate using the encoder described in 17.3.5.6 (Convolutional encoder)